All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 6. Conclusion

-We described the formulation and algorithms of new all-electron periodic BSE implementation within the numeric atom-centered orbital (NAO) framework.
-To our knowledge, this is the first all-electron NAO-based BSE implementation that works with the periodic boundary conditions.
-Our implementation was carried out wihtin the FHI-aims code package \cite{blum2009ab,blum2022fhi}.
-We use crystalline silicon (Si) as an example to demonstrate our implementation and performed systematic convergence tests with respect to the computational parameters including the NAO basis set size, Auxiliary basis set, and the Brillouin Zone (BZ) sampling.
-With the fully-converged result in hand, we made a direct comparison of our all-electron NAO result to the obtained using the traditional PW-PP approach implemented BerkeleyGW \cite{deslippe2012berkeleygw} code with Quantum Espresso \cite{giannozzi2020quantum} code.
-Though having established the excellent agreement with the well-established implementation of BSE@$GW$ based on the PW-PP formalism, achieving the complete convergence of the optical absorption spectrum may also necessitate an exceedingly fine sampling of the Brillouin zone. \cite{sander2015beyond} Our current implementation supports the standard $\Gamma$-centered sampling.
-In future research, we will explore incorporating enhanced BZ sampling techniques for BSE calculation, such as coarse-grained k-grid interpolation \cite{deslippe2012berkeleygw}, Wannier interpolation \cite{kammerlander2012speeding}, and other related methods \cite{sander2015beyond,gillet2016efficient}.
+We described the formulation and algorithms of a new all-electron periodic BSE implementation within the numeric atom-centered orbital (NAO) framework.
+To our knowledge, this is the first all-electron NAO-based BSE implementation that works with periodic boundary conditions.
+Our implementation was carried out within the FHI-aims code package \cite{blum2009ab,blum2022fhi}.
+We use computed absorption spectra for crystalline silicon (Si) as an example to demonstrate our implementation and performed systematic convergence tests with respect to the computational parameters including the NAO basis set size, auxiliary basis set, and Brillouin zone sampling.
+With the fully-converged result in hand, we make a direct comparison of our all-electron NAO result to absorption spectra computed using the traditional PW-PP approach implemented in the BerkeleyGW \cite{deslippe2012berkeleygw} code with Quantum Espresso \cite{giannozzi2020quantum} code.
+Having established the excellent agreement with the well-established implementation of BSE@$GW$ based on the PW-PP formalism, we also performed calculations on crystalline MgO with a large exciton binding energy.
+We compare our NAO-based BSE@$GW$ calculation to available BSE@$GW$ results based on PP+PAW and LAPW+lo formulations from the literature.
+The calculations show good agreement for the optical absorption spectra, again demonstrating the accuracy of our approach.
+However, achieving complete convergence of the optical absorption spectrum may also necessitate an exceedingly fine sampling of the BZ as widely discussed in the literature. \cite{sander2015beyond} Our current implementation supports the standard $\Gamma$-centered sampling.
+In future research, we plan to explore incorporating enhanced BZ sampling techniques for BSE calculation, such as coarse-grained k-grid interpolation \cite{deslippe2012berkeleygw}, Wannier interpolation \cite{kammerlander2012speeding}, and other related methods \cite{sander2015beyond,gillet2016efficient}.
+As mentioned in the introduction, another important future opportunity is that the groundwork for periodic BSE@$GW$ laid out in the present work should be extendable to much larger systems, by using optimization strategies similar to those that recently enabled accurate periodic exact exchange and hybrid DFT beyond 10,000 atoms using the same underlying NAO-based framework.\cite{Kokott2024}